Approaches toÂ

 Uthando lwami lwemvelo lube seluyaqina ngoba ukudweba kwami izihlahla zendabukokungisondeze kakhulu nemvelo.
 Phambilini uma ngibuka isihlahla bengibona izinkuni nje, kanti izimbali ngangicabanga ukuthi ziyimihlobiso kanti zinika izinyosi impilo ende ziqinisekise ukuthi izinyosi ziphile iminyaka ngeminyaka.
 Ukudweba kwami izihlahla zendabuko kunguvulele amathuba amaningi kwaphinde kwangihlanganisa nabantu ababalulekile emphakathini.
 Kanti izithombe zami zemidwebo zazuza izindondo ezintathu, zethusi ezimbili kaynye neyodwa yesiliva.
 Ngiyaqhubeka ke nokudweba izitshalo zendabuko ukuze ngihlale njalo ngisondelene nemvelo."

 Mental health is an area in which nature journaling is finding professional and personal roles.
 Observing and recording focus our attention - a mediative, mindfulness practice.
 This can relieve anxiety and reduce stress levels and be a way of processing emotions.
 Shireen Mohamed, an experienced psychologist, includes nature journaling in her professional practice.
 You can read about it on her blog post here.
 Medical doctors are advising more time in nature.
 This was featured at the 2021 Wild Wonder Conference by presenter Dr. Nooshin Razani, a "pediatrician, researcher, and passionate advocate of the healing power of nature.
 She is the founder and director of the Center for Nature and Health.
-The Center conducts original research related to nature and health, helps health care practitioners incorporate nature into their practice, and provides clinical care in nature.
+The Center conducts original research related to nature and health, helps health care practitioners incorporate nature into their practice, and provides clinical care in nature."

 What to see more nature journal pages?